-m.
 In accordance with the Termination paragraph of this Agreement, the County may terminate this Agreement upon thirty (30) days written notice if Contractor fails to perform any of the terms of this Compliance paragraph.
 At the County's sole discretion, Contractor may be allowed up to thirty (30) days for corrective action.

-XXV.
+XXII.
 Patients' Rights

-Contractor shall take all appropriate steps to fully protect patients' rights, as specified in Welfare and Institutions Code Sections 5325 et. seq.; Title 9 California Code of Regulations (CCR), Sections 861, 862, 883, 884; and Title 22 CCR, Sections 72453 and 72527.
+Contractor shall take all appropriate steps to fully protect patients' rights, as specified in Welfare and Institutions Code Sections 5325 et seq.; Title 9 California Code of Regulations (CCR), Sections 861, 862, 883, 884; and Title 22 CCR, Sections 72453 and 72527.

-XXVI.
+XXIII.
 Confidentiality

-Contractor agrees to comply with confidentiality requirements contained in the Health Insurance Portability and Accountability Act of 1996 (HIPAA), commencing with Subchapter C; 42 Code of Federal Regulations Part 2; and all State and Federal statutes and regulations regarding confidentiality, including but not limited to applicable provisions of Welfare and Institutions Code

-Sections 5328 et. seq. and 14100.2; Section 11812 of the Health and Safety Code; and Title 22, California Code of Regulations Section 51009.
+Contractor agrees to comply with confidentiality requirements contained in the Health Insurance Portability and Accountability Act of 1996 (HIPAA), commencing with Subchapter C; 42 Code of Federal Regulations Part 2; and all State and Federal statutes and regulations regarding confidentiality, including but not limited to applicable provisions of Welfare and Institutions Code Sections 5328 et. seq. and 14100.2; Section 11812 of the Health and Safety Code; and Title 22, California Code of Regulations Section 51009.
 Contractor is aware that criminal penalties may be imposed for a violation of these confidentiality requirements.

-- A. Contractor and its employees, agents or subcontractors shall protect from unauthorized disclosure of PII or PHI concerning persons receiving services or being referred for services related to this agreement. - B. Contractor shall have all employees acknowledge an Oath of Confidentiality mirroring that of DBH's, including confidentiality and disclosure requirements, as well as sanctions related to non-compliance.
+A. Contractor and its employees, agents or subcontractors shall protect from unauthorized disclosure of PII or PHI concerning persons receiving services or being referred for services related to this agreement.

+- B. Contractor shall have all employees acknowledge an Oath of Confidentiality mirroring that of DBH's, including confidentiality and disclosure requirements, as well as sanctions related to non-compliance.
 Contractor shall have all employees sign acknowledgement of the Oath on an annual basis.
 Said confidentiality statements must be kept for inspection for a period of six (6) years following contract termination. - C. Contractor shall not use or disclose PHI other than as permitted or required by law. - D. Contractor shall provide patients with a notice of Federal confidentiality requirements, as specified under Admission Policies, Paragraph C.

-XXVII.
+XXIV.
 Admission Policies

-- A. Contractor shall develop patient/client admission policies, which are in writing and available to the public. - B. Contractor's admission policies shall adhere to policies that are compatible with Department of Behavioral Health service priorities, and Contractor shall admit clients according to procedures and time frames established by DBH. - C. Contractor is prohibited from enrollment discrimination and shall adhere to the following: - 1. accept individuals eligible for enrollment, - 2. enrollment is mandatory, - 3. shall not, based on health status or need for health care services, discriminate against individuals eligible to enroll, - 4. shall not discriminate against individuals eligible to enroll based on race, color, national origin, sex, sexual orientation, gender identity, or disability. - D. If Contractor is found not to be in compliance with the terms of Admission Policies Article, this Agreement may be subject to termination.
+- A. Contractor shall develop patient/client admission policies, which are in writing and available to the public. - B. Contractor's admission policies shall adhere to policies that are compatible with Department of Behavioral Health service priorities, and Contractor shall admit clients according to procedures and time frames established by DBH. - C. Notice to Patients of Federal Confidentiality Requirements